Estimated Reading Time: 6 minutes

 Let's hear from the experts

-And so, with all that said, I want to bring you a selection of football quotes.
-These have been carefully chosen, and should help with your analysis of the game.
+And so, with all that said, I want to bring you a selection of football quotes and quotes about betting on football.
+The football quotes have been carefully chosen, and should help with your analysis of the game.

-We're going to look at quotes from three main groups of both current and former professionals: managers, players and pundits.
+We're going to look at quotes from three main groups of both current and former professionals: famous football manager quotes, famous soccer player quotes and pundit delivering meaningful quotes about soccer!

 To clarify, I am 100% not saying these people had anything whatsoever to do with gambling!
 I'm simply suggesting that we can learn from what they've said about the beautiful game, and apply it to our own picks in the future.